ReviversMC/modget-manifests/AUTHORING_MANIFESTS.md

 ## What next?
-You should take a look at our [v1 manifest specification](./doc/manifest-spec-v1.md).
+You should take a look at our [manifest specification](./doc/manifest-spec-v2.md).
 Don't worry.
 If this is starting to look too complicated you can create a new issue and select [Mod Request/Submission](https://github.com/ReviversMC/modget-manifests/issues/new/choose).